 According to a recent survey done by Fredonia Group, the world’s demand for nutraceutical ingredients is forecast to increase 6.4% annually to $28.8 billion in 2017.
-Given that CBD is a unique nutraceutical that offers a very wide range of application, it is easy to see the CBD oil industry has room for growth.
+Given that CBD is a unique nutraceutical that offers a very wide range of applications, it is easy to see the CBD oil industry has to room for growth.

 Pancreatic cancer, which is also known as the “silent killer” as it is extremely hard to detect symptoms, has been a major problem across the world for quite a while.

 Creating Better Days CBD, a company dedicated to making only the best cannabis extracts has joined forces with the Pancreatic Cancer Action Network (PanCAN) in order to give back to the community in celebration of Pancreatic Cancer Awareness Month this November.

 Pancreatic cancer is a form of cancer with a very high mortality rate since the survival rates are in the single digits.
 Every year around 53,000 Americans are diagnosed with this form of cancer.

 “Our team at Creating Better Days CBD is completely united with PanCAN’s mission to Double Pancreatic Cancer Survival by 2020,” co-founder of Creating Better Days CBD, Ron Briggs noted.

 “As pancreatic cancer has hit close to home for us, our goal is to help create better days for those affected and spread awareness of the disease to our customers and their network of friends and families alike,” — Ron Briggs.